 This most likely occurred because the date header of the original message wasn't compliant with RFC 5322.
 If a message has a date header that isn't formatted correctly, Gmail applies the migration time and date to the message.

-This discrepancy might be due to the difference between folders in Exchange and IMAP mail servers and labels in Gmail.
+- There's a difference between Exchange and IMAP mail server folders and Gmail labels.
 In Exchange and on IMAP mail servers, when you assign a message to more than one folder, the message is duplicated.
 Following a migration, the duplications are removed in Gmail and different labels are applied instead.

-To verify that all messages have been migrated, check the logs for any errors.
-For details, go to Monitor a migration.
+To verify that all messages are migrated, check the Email domain migration report.
+For details, go to Understand migration reports.

-If you think you’re missing some messages, check whether:
+If you think you’re missing messages, check whether the message is:

-- Gmail is not blocking an attachment to the message.
+- Blocked due to an attachment to the message.
 Gmail blocks certain types of attachments, such as executable files.
 For details, go to File types blocked in Gmail.

-- The message is in a folder or within a date range that’s part of the migration.
+- In a folder or within a date range that’s part of the migration.